Lightning-AI/pytorch-lightning/docs/source-app/core_api/lightning_work/compute_content.rst

 Run on spot/preemptible machine
 *******************************

 Most cloud provider offers ``preemptible`` (synonym of ``spot``) machines that are usually discounted by up to 90 %.
-Those machines are cheaper but the cloud provider can retrieve them at any time.
+Those machines are cheaper but the cloud provider can retrieve them at any time and might take longer to be ready.

 .. code-block:: python